Er0r/Er0r/README.md

 # ABOUT ME

 * I am a JavaScript Developer.
-Basically, follow MERN(MongoDB, Express, React, Nodejs) for developing purposes.
-Besides,I love to solve problems.
+I am currently working as a junior Software Engineer at Cleinsight Incorporated.
+* I have also interest at Machine Learning and I am currently working on a paper based on GNN.
 * Institution: American International University-Bangladesh

 ## ⚡ Tech Stack